msv-lab/f1x/doc/Manual.md

 ## Characteristics ##

-The three main characteristics of a repair tool are the search space (syntactical changes that can be generated), the prioritization strategy (which patch is selected from multiple plausible ones) and the exploration speed (the number of candidate patches evaluated within a unit of time).
+The three main characteristics of an automated program repair system are the search space (syntactical changes that can be generated), the prioritization strategy (which patch is selected from multiple plausible ones) and the exploration speed (the number of candidate patches evaluated within a unit of time).

 ### Search space ###